sadhana-r/exvivoMTLsegmentation_docker/README.md

 ## Step 1: Download the docker image

      docker pull sadhanaravikumar/9.4exvivomtlseg:v1.0

-**Note:** `v1.0` only segments the MTL region within the scan.
-If interested in segmenting the entire scan, pull `sadhanaravikumar/9.4exvivomtlseg:full` instead.
+or if interested in segmenting the entire scan, use

+    docker pull sadhanaravikumar/9.4exvivomtlseg:full

 ## Step 2: Pre-process and prepare the data (Optional)

 Before running inference, the data can be pre-processed and axis-aligned to faciliate manual editing.